-A Business Leader’s Guide to IP Part 4 – Shore Up Your Market Position with a Focused IP Strategy
+A Business Leader’s Guide to IP: Part 4 – Shore Up Your Market Position with a Focused IP Strategy

-Editor’s Note: This article is part three of a seven-part series titled “A Business Leader’s Guide to IP”, in which we will focus on the strategies, opportunities, and impact you can achieve by integrating IP as a core element of your overall business and innovation strategy.
+Editor’s Note: This article is part four of a seven-part series titled “A Business Leader’s Guide to IP”, in which we will focus on the strategies, opportunities, and impact you can achieve by integrating IP as a core element of your overall business and innovation strategy.
 As each article is published, we will update links here:

 - A Business Leader’s Guide to IP: Part 1 – Understanding Your Potential Risks